jmass-ggg/FarmTwin/README.md

                   Farm Digital Twin
 ```

-This digital twin becomes the input for FarmTwin's decision engines.
+This Digital Twin becomes the input for FarmTwin's decision engines.

 ---